PragTob/rails-beginner-cheatsheet/README.md

 Rails Beginner Cheatsheet
 =========================

-A cheat sheet for rails beginners, taking care of a lot of basic stuff and information.
-Aimed at helping beginners too look up stuff.
+A cheat sheet for Rails beginners, taking care of a lot of basic stuff and information.
+Aimed at helping beginners to look up stuff.

 You can view this cheatsheet in all its "beauty" here: http://pragtob.github.io/rails-beginner-cheatsheet/